Guide to the Selling

 The first step to placing your house for sale is to ascertain how much your property is worth and to arrange a market appraisal.

-Hunt Estates will arrange a time to suit you.
-Our representative will detail all of our services and advise on the market value and recommendation an asking price.
+Hunt Estates' experienced valuers will arrange a time to suit you.
+Our representative will detail all of our services and advise on the market value and recommend an asking price.

 Arranging an Advocate

 It is advised that you arrange a Jersey advocate early in the process so a file can be opened in readiness.
-We are happy to offer recommendations should you require them.
+We are happy to offer recommendations for your conveyancing, should you require them.

 Agree the sale